Mike Leigh

-Early life
+Early life and education

-Leigh was born to Phyllis Pauline (née Cousin) and Alfred Abraham Leigh, a doctor.
+Leigh was born on 20 February 1943 to Phyllis Pauline (née Cousin) and Alfred Abraham Leigh, a doctor.
 Leigh was born at Brocket Hall in Welwyn Garden City, Hertfordshire, at the time a maternity home.
 His mother, in her confinement, went to stay with her parents in Hertfordshire for comfort and support while her husband was serving as a captain in the Royal Army Medical Corps.
 Leigh was brought up in the Broughton area of Salford, Lancashire.
 He attended North Grecian Street Junior School.
 He is from a Jewish family; his paternal grandparents were Russian-Jewish immigrants who settled in Manchester.
 The family name, originally Lieberman, was anglicised in 1939 "for obvious reasons".
 When the war ended, Leigh's father began his career as a general practitioner in Higher Broughton, "the epicentre of Leigh's youngest years and the area memorialised in Hard Labour."
 Leigh went to Salford Grammar School, as did the director Les Blair, his friend, who produced Leigh's first feature film, Bleak Moments (1971).
 There was a strong tradition of drama in the all-boys school, and an English master, Mr Nutter, supplied the library with newly published plays.

 Outside school, Leigh thrived in the Manchester branch of Labour Zionist youth movement Habonim.
 In the late 1950s, he attended summer camps and winter activities over the Christmas break all round the country.
 During this time the most important part of his artistic consumption was cinema, although this was supplemented by his discovery of Picasso, Surrealism, The Goon Show, and even family visits to the Hallé Orchestra and the D'Oyly Carte.
 His father strongly opposed the idea that Leigh might become an artist or an actor.
 He forbade him his frequent habit of sketching visitors who came to the house and regarded him as a problem child because of his creative interests.
 In 1960, "to his utter astonishment", Leigh won a scholarship to RADA.
 Initially trained as an actor at RADA, Leigh started to hone his directing skills at East 15 Acting School, where he met the actress Alison Steadman.